Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras

 note that these maps only satisfy the \ainfty axiom if $b$ has odd degree because of additional signs that appear in the case $b$ even.
 Occasionally we wish to emphasize the dependence of $MC(\phi)$ on the local system $y \in \RR(\phi)$ and we write $MC(\phi,y)$ for $MC(\phi)$.
-For $b \in CF(\phi)_+$ define
+For $b \in MC(\phi)$, the maps $m^b_d, d \ge 1$ form a projectively flat \ainfty algebra.
+The resulting cohomology is denoted